 Rafael Alberto Arvelo Gonzalez and Ysabel María Irene Dalmau Pichardo

 My mother was the daughter of Alfredo Dalmau Rijo and Diana Pichardo Martinez.
 My mother’s father was a tycoon, who, among other things, represented and distributed Sinclair Oil Company in the Dominican Republic through his company, The Dalmau CxA.
-My grandmother was a seamstress among other things., later on becoming a healer in the countryside of the DR.
+My grandmother was a seamstress among other things, later on becoming a healer in the countryside of the DR.

 My father was the son of Wenceslao Arvelo Garcia, an exceptional sea captain and his wife Manuela Gonzalez Rey.
 Both were from Canarian families.
 Wenceslao was a very well known Sea dog for 50 years, who, after retiring, wrote the daily tide and weather report in the local newspaper.

-My father tried to study Architecture, engineering and then medicine, encouraged by his mother who was terrified of loosing my father to the sea like his father.
+My father tried to study architecture, engineering and then medicine, encouraged by his mother who was terrified of loosing my father to the sea like his father.
 But, he could not find himself in any of those disciplines– the sea was calling.
 So after a few years in school, and several major changes later, he joined the coast guard, then the navy.
 In ten years my father rose through the ranks and was appointed naval attache to the DR embassy in London, England, where he studied naval tactics with the Royal Navy.
 The weather did not agree with him and he only stayed long enough to complete strategy training.
 On his return from England, the Dominican Republic had bought a retired, WWII, US navy frigate.
 My father was sent to the US to receive training specific to the frigate and was its captain for several years, sailing all over the word as a good-will ambassador.
 He would travel to presidential inaugurals, coronations, and international celebrations.
-The ship would then be used to entertaim, hold government meetings, etc.
+The ship would then be used to entertain, hold government meetings, etc.

 My parents met in 1947.
 My father had just returned from a trip abroad and my mother was home from NY for summer vacation.
 There was a party at the Jaragua Hotel, a landmark of Santo Domingo at the time.
 My father and mother had a mutual friend, Papito Padilla, who introduced them.
 They fell for each other that night.
 They courted for a year before getting married in 1948.
-The wedding took place in the Catedral Primada de América, the oldest cathedral in the new world, in Santo Domingo, followed by an 800 invitation reception at the Santo Domingo Country Club.
+The wedding took place in the Catedral Primada de América, the oldest cathedral in the new world, in Santo Domingo, followed by a reception at the Santo Domingo Country Club.
 It was quite the affair.
 The couple enjoyed about three years or “normalcy” in their lives never imagining what catastrophic changes were awaiting them in a very short time.